hcval/challenge2021/readme.md

 <hr />

-Files such as the .pdf and the data have not been included in this repository.
+Files such as the .pdf, the plots and the data have not been included in this repository.